spdx/license-list-XML/DOCS/new-license-workflow.md

     1. The current XML output does not implement some of XML tagging and may mark every new line with a paragraph tag depending on input.
 If this has happened, it may be more efficient to re-submit the license text, using a wrapped text version.
     1. Make sure to include listVersionAdded= and the correct license list version number for the upcoming release
     1. Check for a standard license header
-    1. Check if there should be any Notes based on Notes field description in the [Overview page](https://spdx.dev/license-list/)
+    1. Check if any notes should be added (see the field description in the [DOCS/license-fields](https://github.com/spdx/license-list-XML/blob/master/DOCS/license-fields.md) document for more information)
     1. Check that we have a working URL for the license text in the wild.
 If using a link in GitHub, include a link to a specific commit
     1. Check all the XML formatting: the current XML output does not insert the bullet or list tags.
 Use a previously submitted license as reference for how to format
     1. If you have questions about text that could be optional or could be replaceable, add a comment to the PR, once made or add a reviewer to check it